Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/replacing-user-password/guide.en-gb.md

 # passwd: password updated successfully
 ```

+On a GNU/Linux distribution, **a password prompt does not display your keyboard input**.

 > [!primary]
 >
 > Avoid running the `passwd` command without arguments: This command modifies the password of the current account (which is **root** after executing `chroot`).